drcwadaniels/APSD_LeverHeight_BHA/README.md

 Updates:
 1. Post publication supplementary materials were added to the repo as a pdf.
 Pdf has track changes removed, and IQR is correctly defined as found in the R code (Q3-Q1) rather than as written in the file on the publisher website (Q2-Q1).

-For questionon Bayesian analysis please email Carter at carter.wa.daniels@gmail.com
+For questions on Bayesian analysis please email Carter at carter.wa.daniels@gmail.com